Q-Peppa/react-css-modules-all/README.md

 3. support click classname link to css file.
 4. auto remove some classname in `:global` tag, because it's global style.

 ### What's These Plugins Can't Do?

-1. Show document when mouse hover.
-2. parse very complex css selector.
-3. No enough test case
+1. No enough test case

 ### SnapShot